Understanding and Obtaining the SBA’s WOSB and EDWOSB Certifications

 *Your registration includes access to the on-demand recording.

 The SBA is in the process of changing the WOSB regulations to do away with self-certification.
-This presentation will explain how this change has been a long time coming, how the SBA’s certification process will work, and how this impacts third party certification and recertification.
+This presentation will explain how this change has been a long time coming, how the SBA’s new certification process works, and how the change impacts third-party certification and recertification.

 - First, we’ll delve into the history of the SBA’s WOSB program and the controversial “self-certification” process.

-- After discussing the backdrop for SBA’s changing WOSB certification requirements, we’ll focus on eligibility for certification under the proposed rules.
+- After discussing the backdrop for the SBA’s changing WOSB certification requirements, we’ll focus on eligibility for certification under the new rules.
 We will walk through the eligibility standards for both WOSB and EDWOSB applicants and explain how these eligibility requirements are applied in practice.

 - Next, we’ll delve into the two methods for certification under the proposed regulations: certification by the SBA and certification by approved third-party certifiers.